 |Jane Fonda as Grace in Peace, Love & Misunderstanding|

 Fonda plays the mother of uptight attorney Diane, played by Catherine Keener.
-Diane brings her two teenage children to her mother's after their father demands a divorce, and it turns out to be a healing journey and cultural clash.
+Diane brings her two teenage children to her mother's after their father demands a divorce, and it turns out to be a healing journey, as well as a cultural clash.

 Grace, whose home reeks of pot, deals a little on the side and introduces her grandkids to the wonders of the weed.
 It's done intelligently, with Grace resorting to it before losing them to an evening of them closing down (as so many teens do).
 Afterwards, she gives them sage advice: stay away from the brown stuff (heroin) and nothing up the nose (cocaine).

 It's the first Fonda has toked on film since 9 to 5, where she plays an innocent who finds her inner strength with the aid of weed and some gal pals.
 Peace, Love, & Misunderstanding is part Harold and Maude, part Pineapple Express and although some would say it's a bit contrived or heavy-handed, it's well worth seeing for Fonda's performance.

 Jane was observed smoking some weed at a recent Oscar party; in 1969 asked Rex Reed, "You don't mind if I turn on, do you?" before he interviewed her the year she won a well-deserved Oscar for They Shoot Horses, Don't They?

 She's still vilified as "Hanoi Jane" even though she spent the war advocating for veterans.
 Fonda's thoughtful film about the Vietnam War, Coming Home, was trounced at the Oscars in favor of the controversial The Deer Hunter.
 Recent controversy is about Jane playing Nancy Reagan in a forthcoming film, and there's a note about Reagan in Peace, Love, & Misunderstanding.

 Lillian Hellman in Julia and in her current turn as a network executive on TV's The Newsroom.

 She's still getting roles at the age of 75, and we're looking forward to more insight and enlightenment from Lady Jane.